Hariharan15nov/lab-gotta-catch-em-all/README.md

 ```
 pokemonName = Pikachu
 pokemonNumber = 25
-characteristics = Pikachu is an Electric-type Pokémon, which was introduced in Generation I.
+characteristics = Pikachu is an Electric-type PokÃ©mon, which was introduced in Generation I.
-Over the years, Pikachu has become so popular that it serves as the Pokémon franchise mascot."
+Over the years, Pikachu has become so popular that it serves as the PokÃ©mon franchise mascot."
 type = "ELECTRIC"
 evolution = "RAICHU"
 baseExp = "112"